 Things to do on Ambergris Caye

-While most famous things to do on Ambergris Caye revolve around nature, it also offers plenty of other activities that will not leave you bored.
-From exploring hidden corners of this island to enjoying delicious food and mingling with friendly locals, Ambergris Caye is an adventurer’s paradise.
+Although some of the best things to do on Ambergris Caye revolve around spending time in the nature, this island also offers plenty of other activities.
+From exploring hidden corners of this island to enjoying food and mingling with locals, Ambergris Caye is an adventurer’s paradise.

 Popular tour packages in Hol Chan Marine Reserve include snorkeling and diving options.
-Most companies provide snorkeling equipment.
+Most companies provide snorkeling and diving equipment.

 One of the major highlights of Hol Chan Marine Reserve is Shark Ray Alley, a spot within Hol Chan where you can snorkel alongside nurse sharks, the mellow and friendly creatures who are used to being fed by tour boats that come here regularly.
 Most tour operators include a stop of Hol Chan on their itinerary.